Last updated 23rd March, 2025

 Structural engineer | £50 | 1 – 2 days | 2 – 3 days | 2 – 4 days |

-Glazier | £16 | 1 – 2 hours | 2 to 3 hours | 3 to 4 hours |
+Glazier | £16 | 1 – 2 hours | 2 - 3 hours | 3 - 4 hours |

-Kitchen fitter | £40 | 2 – 3 days | 3 to 5 days | 5 – 7 days |
+Kitchen fitter | £40 | 2 – 3 days | 3 - 5 days | 5 – 7 days |

-Architect | £60 | 1 – 2 days | 2 to 3 days | 3 – 4 days |
+Architect | £60 | 1 – 2 days | 2 - 3 days | 3 – 4 days |

-The cost of a house extension, whether traditional and prefabricated, can vary considerably depending on a huge range of factors, but it can often be a cheap solution compared to moving to a new house.
+The cost of a house extension, whether traditional or prefabricated, can vary considerably depending on a huge range of factors, but it can often be a cheap solution compared to moving to a new house.

 The overall size and style obviously have a large impact on the total cost.
 Prefab or modular extensions are seen as an ideal, cost-effective way to add additional space to your home.